 What are the four common types of retail inventory?

 Not all inventory is the same.
+Inventory can be classified as raw materials, work in progress, finished goods and maintenance and repairs.
 Depending on if you primarily resell products, produce your own or offer customers a mix of both, you might have a mix of the following inventory types you’ll need to account for.

 Raw materials are just that: raw materials.
 If you’re at all involved in the production of your inventory, you’ll likely have some of this on hand.
 Not all retailers will deal with raw materials, however.